textX/textX/docs/metamodel.md

 ## Optional model parameter definitions

-A metamodel can define optional model parameter definitions.
+A meta-model can define optional model parameters.
 Such definitions are stored in `_tx_model_param_definitions` and define optional parameters, which can be specified while loading/creating a model through `model_from_str` or `model_from_file`.
 Details: see [tx_model_params](model.md#_tx_model_params).

-`metamodel._tx_model_param_definitions` can be queried (like a dict) to retrieve possible extra parameters and their description for a metamodel.
+`metamodel._tx_model_param_definitions` can be queried (like a dict) to retrieve possible extra parameters and their descriptions for a meta-model.
 It is also used to restrict the additional parameters passed to `model_from_str` or `model_from_file`.

 Default parameters are:

- * `project_root`: This parameter defines the root of the project and is used by some scope providers.
+ * `project_root`: this model parameter is used by the [`GlobalRepo`](http://localhost:8000/scoping/#scope-providers-defined-in-module-textxscopingproviders) to set a project directory, where all file patterns not referring to an absolute file position are looked up.

 An example of a custom model parameter definition used to control the behavior of an object processor is given in